heqianw/EventRegistration/README.md

 # EventRegistration
-This repository contains the initial sources needed for the first assignment.
+This repository contains a simple multiplatform event registration application.